siberianfox/tinygwiki/TinyG-Configuration-for-Version-0.97.md

 **The settings on this page are for firmware version 0.97.** The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
 Version 0.97 encompasses builds 412.01 - 423.xx

 If you have an earlier version see [here](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-0.95).
-You can find out the firmware version by entering $fv or by looking at the console output when you hit reset.

 This page describes how configuration works in text mode from the [Command Line](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line).
 All configs on this page are also accessible in [JSON mode](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.